Unosquare-CoE-JavaScript/sebastian-rodriguez/1_8_course-go-for-javascript-developers/README.md

   - These can be used by code that expects an unknown type
 - Allows you to call methods and functions on types when you aren't entirely sure what will be expected
 - Think the **any** type in typescript

+## Concurrency

+### Goroutines

+- A **Goroutine** is a lightweight thread managed by the Go runtime
+- Implemented by adding the **go** keyword before executing a function
+- Tells go to spin up a new thread to do that thing

 ## Testing